Champagne sales set for record year

 In Britain, a solid economy underpinned buoyant demand while austerity-hit Italy and Spain were starting to see signs of an upturn.

-Economic woes in Champagne's home market of France have taken the fizz out of global sales since 2010, but sales were stabilizing in volume and value this year and could even show a slight rise.

 "France is on a recovery path.
-Consumption stabilized," said Bruno Paillard, CEO of Lanson BCC (LAN.PA), the number two Champagne house behind luxury group LVMH (LVMH.PA).
+Consumption stabilised," said Bruno Paillard, CEO of Lanson BCC, the number two Champagne house behind luxury group LVMH.

-Sales were improving in French hypermarkets as well as in specialized stores.

 "Consumers need to enjoy life," said Paillard, adding lower energy prices and interest rates may have helped improve consumer purchasing power.

 The Champagne market is dominated by LVMH, which owns the Dom Perignon, Moet & Chandon, Veuve Clicquot, Ruinart and Krug brands.
-Specialist makers include Lanson-BCC, Vranken (VRKP.PA) or Laurent Perrier (LPER.PA) as well as drinks group Pernod Ricard (PERP.PA) with its Mumm and Perrier-Jouet brands.
+Specialist makers include Lanson-BCC, Vranken or Laurent Perrier as well as drinks group Pernod Ricard with its Mumm and Perrier-Jouet brands.

 Official figures for 2015 will be published next month.